input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

     # This target checks the overall health of the source code.
     FROM +src

-    # This UDC validates the code is formatted according to Go standards.
+    # This Function validates the code is formatted according to Go standards.
     DO ../../earthly/go+FMT --src="go.mod go.sum cmd"

-    # This UDC runs golangci-lint to check for common errors.
+    # This Function runs golangci-lint to check for common errors.
     DO ../../earthly/go+LINT --src="go.mod go.sum cmd"
 ```